lupengliang/lupengliang.github.io/README.md

 ## Header 2
 ### Header 3

+### i need to deal with this about classify knowledge when it become mutil with day and day.

 - lupengliang.github.io
 - thirdpart
   1. openpyxl                     | Application: operate data of excel, Tools can compare different points in two excel.
   2. tkinter                      | Application: a simple GUI response for customs, i finished a tools about generate config data.
   3. concurrentprogramming        | Application: concurrentprogramming.
+  4. ClassSchedule                | Application: generate schedule on my learning about every day.
+  5. supercrm                     | Application: django learning. there is useful to know how to make a beautiful web because i am tester. <project>
 - codinggameshare
   1. codecombat                   | Application: forked to my github on codecombat.
   2. codegame                     | Application: https://www.codingame.com/start (url: first coding game about web.)